IBM-Blockchain-Archive/marbles/tutorial_part2.md

 __The Plan__

 1. User trades a marble
-1. At somepoint that event will be written to a block
+1. At some point that event will be written to a block
 1. The SDK detects a new block has been written
-1. Lets assume this new block contains our user's trade action, therefore lets read all marble states
+1. Let’s assume this new block contains our user's trade action, therefore let’s read all marble states
 	- this assumption is temporary
 1. Broadcast the marble states to any connected peers
 1. Clients receive the new marble states and redraw them